-17.2.4 Bicycle Detection Actuation Loop
+17.2.4 Bicycle Detection

-Separate actuation loops are Bicycle detection is required in bike lanes at signalized intersections in accordance with current local agency practices and standards.
-In the City of Loveland, ilf loop detectors are used, Quadra pole-type loops are required.
-Loop installationsize shall be 3'x20' and installation shall be in accordance with CDOT Standard Plan No. S-614-43. similar to that in Sections 22.5.8 C5 and 22.5.9, E6, HBP-Superpave and HBP - Marshall Method.
-[NB3] In the The City of Fort Collins, bike detection is typically accomplished through -utilizes-camera-based detection. , bicycle detection is required at all signalized intersections.
+Bicycle detection is required in bike lanes at signalized intersections in accordance with current local agency practices and standards.
+In the City of Loveland, if loop detectors are used, Quadra pole-type loops are required.
+Loop size and installation shall be in accordance with CDOT's latest requirements.
+In the City of Fort Collins, bike detection is typically accomplished through camera-based detection.